Good attic ventilation lowers cooling bills, extends shingle life and reduces winter ice dams.

 Is Your Roof Properly Vented?

-Adequate roof ventilation reduces cooling bills, extends shingle life, and prevents roof rot and ice dams in winter.
-Both roof and soffit vents are easy to install in just a few hours.
+Adequate roof ventilation reduces the cost of electricity needed to cool your home in the summer, extends your shingle life and protects the wood in your attic.
+Roof ventilation can be either active by using power vents, or passive by placing vents strategically using convection forces to rid the attic of the hotter air.
 They’ll protect your house from expensive future repairs.
 This article will help you determine if your attic is properly ventilated and show you how to install more vents if you need them.

 Do You Need Better Ventilation?

-Here are four signs of no ventilation or an under ventilated attic:
+Here are four signs of poor ventilation in an attic:

 - Touch your ceiling on a warm, sunny day.
-A hot ceiling tells you that the attic is acting like a solar oven, raising your cooling bills and cooking the shingles.
+A hot ceiling tells you that the attic is acting like a solar oven, raising your cooling bills and warming the shingles.

-- Thick ridges of ice on your eaves in winter are a sign of poor attic ventilation.
+- Thick ridges of ice on your eaves in winter are a sign of poor attic insulation.
 Warm air that escapes rooms below gets trapped in the attic.
 Snow melts and the water refreezes on the cold eaves, creating ice dams.
+Are you the house in the neighborhood with the snow melting off first?

 - Warm air that escapes living space also carries moisture that will condense on rafters or roof sheathing.
 Grab a flashlight and inspect your attic during the winter.
-If you see dampness or frost, you need better ventilation and some attic vents.
+If you see dampness or frost, you need better ventilation in your attic.

 For the best results, place roof venting near the roof’s peak and soffit vents in the eaves.
 Air flows in through the soffit vents and out through the roof vents.
 Vents come in various styles.
 We chose rectangular, hooded roofing vents and rectangular soffit vents because they’re easy to install.
 Everything you need is available at home centers.
 Aside from vents, you’ll need a handful of 1-1/4 in. roofing nails, 1/2-in. galvanized screws for the soffit vents, utility knife blades, a dust mask and one tube of roofing cement for every three vents.
 You’ll cut holes for the vents with a jigsaw or reciprocating saw.
 Expect to spend a full day on this project.
 A cool day is best.
 On a warm day, attics can get dangerously hot.
 Heat also makes shingles easy to damage.

 How many vents do you need?
-First determine your attic area by multiplying the length by the width.
-A 30 x 40-ft. attic, for example, has an area of 1,200 sq. ft.
+First determine your roof area by multiplying the length by the width.
+A 30 x 40-ft. roof, for example, has an area of 1,200 sq. ft.
 Then aim for about 1 sq. ft.
 (144 sq. in.) of vent opening per 150 sq. ft. of attic.
-The building code lets you reduce that by half under some conditions, but more ventilation is usually better.
-The open area of a vent is sometimes listed on the vent as NFVA (net free vent area).
-If not, measure the size yourself.
-Roof vents will provide about half of the vent area and soffit vents the other half.
+Be sure to have your soffit or eave vents be the same size as your attic vents.
+This enables the best flow of cooler air from the outside into your eaves when the warmer air is leaving along the ridge line.

 How to Install Roof Vents